SABL-Projects-Online/SABL-Projects-Online.github.io/README.md

 A more streamlined code base with recent bug-fixes is now on GitHub.
 See here for details.

 #### About SABL: Sequentially Adaptive Bayesian Learning
+SABL was the output resulting from Australian Research Council Grant DP130103356 (Massively parallel algorithms for Bayesian inference and decision making).
+Details of the research project and the original team are [here](https://www.uts.edu.au/about/faculty-science/what-we-do/our-research-areas/sequentially-adaptive-bayesian-learning-research).

 ## The aim of SABL-Projects
 The aim of this site is simple: